appanp/supply-chain-fundas/supply_chain_terminology.md

 **Inventory Management**: It is the act of managing the product inventory across warehouses and inside a single warehouse.
 Depending on the level of control, the specific locations of each SKU should be available in the inventory management module of WMS.
 This is a WMS feature.

-**Inventory Serialization**: TODO.
+**Inventory Serialization**: For most inventory management scenarios, each product's total quantity on hand is the most important piece of data to track.
+As long as you know how much of each product's stock is coming in through the back door and out through the front, your inventory needs are met.
+But what if individual units need to be tracked separately?
+This type of situation isn't as uncommon as you might think.
+There are many cases in which the individual items being kept in inventory and sold to customers need to have unique identifiers attached to them.
+This is called serialization, and is most commonly used on high-value goods for more precise tracking or for warranty claims.

+Serial numbers are a part of everyday life.
+Your cell phone likely has an IMEI number that your carrier used to activate your phone line.
+Your car has a VIN for warranty, maintenance, insurance, and recall purposes.
+Most firearms and laptops will also have serial numbers attached to them.
 For more info, refer to [this link](https://wareiq.com/resources/blogs/inventory-serialization-for-ecommerce-business/)

 **Kit**: 1) The components of a parent item that have been pulled from stock and prepared for movement to a production area.
 2) A group of repair parts to be shipped with an order.
 Same as kitted material, staged material.

 **Kitting**: The process of constructing and staging kits.
 For more info, refer to [this link](https://www.thefulfillmentlab.com/blog/kitting-warehouse/).
 - [OSARO Robot Kitting Solution](https://osaro.com/solutions/kitting)

-**Labor Management**: Your ecommerce business can’t run without an amazing team of warehouse workers.
+**Labor Management**: Also known as Workforce Management.
+Your ecommerce business can’t run without an amazing team of warehouse workers.
 These individuals carry out daily tasks – like managing inventory, picking products, and packing orders – and you depend on them to get orders out the door.
 But how you allocate and manage this workforce hugely impacts your operational efficiency.
 To improve productivity, reduce costs, and minimize idle time and overstaffing, you’ll need an optimized labor management strategy.
 For more info, refer to [this link](https://www.shipbob.com/warehouse-management/warehouse-labor-management/).

-- Also known as Workforce Management.

 **License Plate (LP)**: A license plate is a number assigned to each containment unit, which allows for better grouping and management of inventory.
 This, in turn, helps businesses in the food supply chain greatly improve operational efficiency by reducing the number of scans necessary to enter a transaction—allowing businesses to overcome many of the common food supply chain challenges.
 License plates are defined for different types of containers such as bins, totes or railcars, though the most common term used is a pallet.
 The pallet becomes its own license plate record with the information about the items inside which can be detected with one single barcode scan.
 For more info, refer to [this link](https://www.aptean.com/en-US/insights/blog/the-importance-of-license-plating).